nixos-asia/website/en/tutorial/nixos-config.md

-# Install NixOS and put configuration on Git
+# Install NixOS, with conf on Git

-This short tutorial will walk you through the steps necessary to install #[[nixos]], convert your configuration to be a [[flakes|flake]] before storing it on a [[git]] repository.
+This short tutorial will walk you through the steps necessary to install #[[nixos]], enable [[flakes]] and put the resulting configuration in a [[git]] repository.

 {#install}
 ## Install NixOS

-Download the latest NixOS ISO from [here](https://nixos.org/download#download-nixos).
+- Download the latest NixOS ISO from [here](https://nixos.org/download#download-nixos).
 Choose the GNOME image for the appropriate CPU architecture.
-Create a bootable USB flash drive ([instructions here](https://nixos.org/manual/nixos/stable/index.html#sec-booting-from-usb)) and boot the computer from it.
+- Create a bootable USB flash drive ([instructions here](https://nixos.org/manual/nixos/stable/index.html#sec-booting-from-usb)) and boot the computer from it.

 NixOS will boot into a graphical environment with the installer already running.